go-goxm/goxm/README.md

 The `go` command loads dependencies from the public proxy server (proxy.golang.org) or directly from the source version control system (VCS).

-The `goxm` is a wrapper around the standard `go` command that can load (and publish) dependencies from alternate locations or services like AWS CodeArtifact.
+The `goxm` tool is a wrapper around the standard `go` command that can load (and publish) dependencies from alternate repositories or services like AWS CodeArtifact.

 ## Installation